akjindal53244/Arithmo/README.md

 ## Model Finetuning Details
 Due to limited compute budget, Mistral-7B model is fine-tuned with QLoRA using Single RTX 4090 GPU.
 We plan to do a full finetuning of Mistral-7B model on this dataset to further improve performance. <br>
 <br>
-**P.S.:** Please reach out to [Ashvini Jindal](https://www.linkedin.com/in/ashvini-jindal-26653262/) if you would be interested in supporting compute need.
-We are looking for small-scale support so we'd appreciate any kind of help! :)

 ## Reproducing Results

 ### Model Training Data
 Model training data is prepared by combining [MetaMathQA](https://huggingface.co/datasets/meta-math/MetaMathQA) (train split), [lila OOD](https://huggingface.co/datasets/allenai/lila/viewer/ood) (train, validation, and test splits), and [MathInstruct](https://huggingface.co/datasets/TIGER-Lab/MathInstruct) (train split) datasets.
 We have verified that our training data has no overlap with GSM8K and MATH test set.
 Further post-processing steps are applied such as 1) deduplication, 2) randomly lower-casing x% inputs, 3) adding diverse set of Python prompts for PoT, and 4) standardizing answer format.
 Final dataset is of size ~540,000.
+Note: To train Arithmo2-Mistral-7B model, we removed both validation and test set of [lila ood subset](https://huggingface.co/datasets/allenai/lila/viewer/ood) to avoid possibility of data leakage.

 ```
 # This script generates train and eval sets.
 $ python data_prep/prepare_model_traininig_data.py